Internship Training Manual

 • Facilitating a minimum of two counseling groups.

-• Outreach and consultation: minimal participation in agency activities as set by coordinator of outreach and consultation at the beginning of the year, including co-chairing one awareness/screening event.
+• Outreach and consultation: Minimal participation in agency activities as set by coordinator of outreach and consultation at the beginning of the year, including co-chairing one awareness/screening event.

 • Satisfactory completion of the Clinical Approach presentation.